bernie-skipole/astroaltaz/README.md

 NOTE: These functions initiate internet queries, for example to obtain the moon or minor planet locations requires a data download.

-All functions provided here call upon the astropy/astroquery packages.
+All functions provided here use Python3 and call upon the astropy and astroquery packages.

-This code is public domain.
+The code in this file is public domain.
 Feel free to use it as is, or copy and paste what you need.
+The file is very short, since all the actual work is done by astropy/astroquery, please look at the source which is well commented.

+Note: astropy uses earth orientation data provided by IERS, it may be useful to have a cron job that downloads this weekly to ensure you have a cached up-to date copy.
+To do this, if you have astroplan installed, you can use a short python file containing the lines.

+from astroplan import download_IERS_A

+download_IERS_A()